 • To empower young people living in poverty to develop their own voices and succeed in the higher academic arena.

 In the inherent worth and dignity of each human being.

-That education is a lifelong process of self-discovery and world discovery.
+That education is a lifelong process.

 That the success of our organization is measured by the well-being and success of our students.

 All sexual orientations